matrasujaen/SOWISP/Code/README.md

 # Example of use
+NOTE:
-NOTE: Additional Python libraries are required.
+- Additional Python libraries are required.
+- Be careful with absolutes or relatives path's, we recommend use absolute path's for not future errors.

 ## Installed Power (scaled sizes) Scatter Plot for Iberian Peninsula.
 The following is an example of the wind database representation of the installed power for each Town.